LeToNode/Play2.0-CN-doc/gettingStarted/PlayConsole.md

 ## Launching the console

-The Play 2.0 console is a development console based on **sbt** that allow you to manage the complete development cycle of a Play application.
+The Play 2.0 console is a development console based on sbt that allows you to manage a Play application’s complete development cycle.

-To launch the console, enter any existing application directory and run the `play` script:
+To launch the console, enter any existing Play application directory and run the `play` script:

 ```bash
 $ cd /path/to/any/application